From AI Review to Team Comment: How ThinkReview Transforms GitLab Merge Requests in 3 Clicks

 ThinkReview:

 Good question!
-The N+1 query problem I mentioned occurs here:for order in orders:
+The N+1 query problem I mentioned occurs here:

 customer = db.query(Customer).filter_by(id=order.customer_id).first()